 • You want to increase curb appeal and value as you sell your home.

-• Your energy bills are always high, and this is because your siding may need better insulation.
+• Your energy bills are consistently high, possibly because your siding may require better insulation or improved vinyl siding flashing around windows and doors.

 maryland shingle roofing